Skip to main content

 }

 MCP server configs can also set alwaysAllow for tools from that server.
-If you only want selected MCP servers to be active for a run, use --allowed-mcp-server-names.
+To enable only selected MCP servers for a run, use --allowed-mcp-server-names.

 qodercli --allowed-mcp-server-names context7,github